Menu

 While drivers over the age of 21 can legally purchase marijuana, it is still illegal to drive if you are under the influence of this substance as well as others.
 During 2014, 123 drivers who were involved in fatal accidents on Colorado roadways were found to be under the influence of drugs, 84 of them under the influence of marijuana.

 Since it is impossible to determine how much THC a person has in their system by any means other than a blood test, it is important for drivers to understand Colorado’s expressed consent rules.
 A refusal to submit to such a test could result in your right to drive being suspended for as long as a year.
-Call an experienced Denver DUI attorney now to save your license and start building your defense.
+Call an experienced Denver DUI defense lawyer now to save your license and start building your defense.

 There is no difference in the penalties for driving under the influence of marijuana (or other drugs) and driving under the influence of alcohol.
 It is important to speak with a criminal defense attorney immediately if you have been charged under the Colorado DUI with marijuana statutes defined under Co.
 Rev. Stat.
 Ann. § 42-2-124 to 127.